Commercial Broadcasting

 idled WWI radio manufacturing facilities to produce simple receivers.
 This was done and on November 2, 1920, Westinghouse station KDKA

-broadcast the Harding-Cox election returns from a small wooden shack on
+broadcast the Harding-Cox election returns from Turtle Creek, Pa. in a small wooden shack on

-top of the "K" Building at the East Pittsburgh Works, an event
+top of the "K" Building, the tallest building at the company's East Pittsburgh Works.

 industry.